anistontan/chrome-todo-extension/README.md

 - Add new tasks using the input field
 - Click the circle icon to mark tasks as complete
 - Click the × icon to delete tasks
-- Use the "Clear All" button to reset your list

 ### Calendar
 - Switch to the calendar tab
 - Navigate between months using the arrow buttons
 - Click on any date to add or edit notes
 - Hover over dates with notes to view them
-- Today's date is highlighted with a special border

-## Styling

-The extension features a coquette aesthetic with:
-- Soft pastel colors
-- Handwritten-style fonts
-- Gentle animations
-- Cute icons and hover effects
-- Notebook-style background

 ## Development